 Types of VA disability claims and when to file

-Find out when you can first file a claim for service-connected benefits—and what to do if you want to request more benefits or have new evidence to support a claim we denied in the past.
+Find out when you can first file a claim for service-connected benefits — and what to do if you want to request more benefits or have new evidence to support a claim that was denied in the past.

 You can still file a claim and apply for benefits during the coronavirus pandemic

-Get the latest information about in-person services, claim exams, extensions, paperwork, decision reviews and appeals, and how best to contact us during this time.
+Get the latest information about in-person services, claim exams, extensions, paperwork, decision reviews and appeals, and how best to contact the VA during this time.

 Learn when to file claims

-- Increased claim—file a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse.
+• Increased claim—file a claim for more compensation for a disability that the VA has already determined to be service connected and that’s gotten worse.

 Programs to help speed up your claim decision